hrithiks2019/Google_meet_Bot/README.md

 if you have any doubts please contact me at: hrithiks2012@gmail.com

 ## Disclaimer:
-Current now this program can only join the classes.
+ Currently this program can only join the classes.

 In the upcoming version , There will be an feature to take notes by either taking screenshots of slides or transcripting the notes using google's live caption.